SysDesignMeetup/sdm/README.md

 * Exactly Once, [video](https://tinyurl.com/sdm-exactlyonce), [slides](https://tinyurl.com/sdm-exactlyonce-slides).
 * MapReduce, [video](https://www.youtube.com/watch?v=HR82uF7vQ0k), [slides](https://docs.google.com/presentation/d/19_Nk8XhmUZfNgdKNV6qL9pb5yhzhUPOp-LPZ8aCMeG0).

+# Vision and the State of the Art

+When I started this meetup, my long-term goal has always been to establish some "Architect's Corner", where we have gathered the critical mass of high-profile, experienced, and motivated people who enjoy learning from each other, sharing the knowledge, and building something fun together.

+I'd say we are about half way there.

+On-air events are still mostly me preparing the content and presenting it, answering questions from you folks both during and after the recorded part.
+On top of this, we manage to have roughly two off the record gatherings per one on-air event that we release.
+Quite often, the conversations we have on those off the record events have to do with architectural problems that we are facing in real life.

+Thus, if you have a System Design challenge at work, and, on a high level, it is not proprietary and confidendial -- do feel free to bring it to the meetup!
+Chances are, most of us will be genuinely curious, and, at the very least, we would be able to offer a well-rounded perspective.
+We would ask many questions, including from the angles that you may have not encountered before.
+And, if we are lucky, you may discover a worthy approach that you have not thought of yet.

 # Educational Designs

 We are looking into working on designing a real-life system, or a few of them, in a meetup-orchestrated crowdsourced fashion.